pe-Gomes/foodExplorer-backend/README.md

 ![Diagram of project's database](./public/db_diagram.png)

+Obs: In order to have admin privileges, it is needed to manually set to true the admin property in the Users table.

 ## API Reference
 If you want a shortcut, the settings for every HTTP request are available on the file `insomnia_settings.json`, so you can let Insomnia do the job.